 —Thomas J. Watson, founder of IBM

-Because our culture has made us feel like failure is not an option, as a result, people would rather put the blame on someone else rather than own up to their mistake.
+Most people would rather put the blame on someone else rather than own up to their mistake.
 I hear you, I have a hard time admitting when I am in the wrong and taking responsibility.
-Taking blame may hurt our ego at first, but in the long run, it actually makes people respect you more.
+Taking the blame may hurt our ego at first, but in the long run, it actually makes people respect you more.
 They see you as being honest and having integrity.

 It is important to understand that when we accept and own up to our errors that those faults do not define us.
 They do not tell us who we are, so don’t dwell on them.
 If you can learn to accept you made a mistake, appreciate the learning experience, and move on then you will be happier.
 You will find that your life feels more fulfilled and you are more engaged in everything you do because you aren’t afraid to fail.